AgoraIO-Community/VideoUIKit-Web-React/README.md

 `enableBlurBackground?: boolean` optional param to enable blur background for local video.
 By default is `false`.

+`showSwapButton?: boolean` optional param to show/hide swap button.
+Only will be shown if this param is set to `true` and mobile devices.
+Default value is `false`.

 ### Callbacks

 `FullScreen(): void`: Callback for: when a user expand to full screen the video